Pharmacy

 Contact us

-If you have queries relating to your medication or discharge please contact the Medicines Information Helpline 0208 535 6971
+If you have queries relating to your medication or discharge please contact the Medicines Information Helpline on 020 8535 6971.

-For all other queries including picking up prescriptions please click on the right hand side of the page to find contact numbers of Lloyds (outpatients) and inpatient pharmacies across all our sites.
+For all other queries, including picking up prescriptions, please click on the right hand side of the page to find contact numbers of our pharmacies in our hospitals.

 Email the Pharmacy Medicines Information Team